HamidurRahman1/Through-Terminal-Via-Brew/README.md

 ---

-## <a name="intellij-idea">Insatlling Intellij Idea Ultimate Edition using brew</a>
+## <a name="anaconda">Insatll Anaconda using brew</a>
-To install the Intellij Idea Ultimate Edition on your OS X just run the command below.
+To install Anaconda on your OS X just run the command below.
 Brew will download the latest version of Intellij Idea Ultimate Edition and will place it in under Applications.
+**`$ brew cask install anaconda`**

+---

+## <a name="intellij-idea">Insatll Intellij Idea Ultimate Edition using brew</a>
+To install Intellij Idea Ultimate Edition on your OS X just run the command below.
+Brew will download the latest version of Intellij Idea Ultimate Edition and will place it in under Applications.
 **`$ brew cask install intellij-idea`**

 ---

-## <a name="intellij-idea-ce">Insatlling Intellij Idea Community Edition using brew</a>
+## <a name="intellij-idea-ce">Insatll Intellij Idea Community Edition using brew</a>
-To install the Intellij Idea Community Edition on your OS X just run the command below.
+To install Intellij Idea Community Edition on your OS X just run the command below.
 Brew will download the latest version of Intellij Idea Community Edition and will place it in under Applications.
 **`$ brew cask install intellij-idea-ce`**

 ---

-## <a name="pycharm">Insatlling PyCharm Ultimate Edition using brew</a>
+## <a name="pycharm">Insatll PyCharm Ultimate Edition using brew</a>
-To install the PyCharm Ultimate Edition on your OS X just run the command below.
+To install PyCharm Ultimate Edition on your OS X just run the command below.
 Brew will download the latest version of PyCharm Ultimate Edition and will place it in under Applications.
 **`$ brew cask install pycharm`**

 ---

-## <a name="pycharm-ce">Insatlling PyCharm Community Edition using brew</a>
+## <a name="pycharm-ce">Insatll PyCharm Community Edition using brew</a>
-To install the PyCharm Community Edition on your OS X just run the command below.
+To install PyCharm Community Edition on your OS X just run the command below.
 Brew will download the latest version of Intellij Idea Community Edition and will place it in under Applications.
 **`$ brew cask install pycharm-ce`**

 ---

-## <a name="google-chrome">Insatlling Google Chrome using brew</a>
+## <a name="google-chrome">Insatll Google Chrome using brew</a>
-To install the Google Chrome on your OS X just run the command below.
+To install Google Chrome on your OS X just run the command below.
 Brew will download the latest version of Google Chrome and will place it in under Applications.
 **`$ brew cask install google-chrome`**

 ---

-## <a name="firefox">Insatlling Firefox using brew</a>
+## <a name="firefox">Insatll Firefox using brew</a>
-To install the Firefox on your OS X just run the command below.
+To install Firefox on your OS X just run the command below.
 Brew will download the latest version of Firefox and will place it in under Applications.
 **`$ brew cask install firefox`**

 ---